bagwaa/oldrusty/content/p/ownership-and-lifetimes.md

 ### Lifetime Syntax - Structures

-Lifetimes are a form of generic, so we create the lifetime inside angled brackets.
-In the example below we are specifying a lifetime called `<'a>` or "tick a".
-Usually lifetimes are just single letters and start from a and upwards, so `'a` `'b` `'c` and so on.

 In the example below we can see that the `field` has a piece of **borrowed** data in the struct with a lifetime of `'a` this means the data in this field will still be around even when the Cat struct has been destroyed.
 The `'a` tells Rust that the field data we are giving this structure, exists before we construct the Cat.